lhcb-org/lbpkr/README.md

     rm              remove a RPM from the yum repository rpm             pass through command-args to the RPM binary self            admin/internal operations for lbpkr
-    update          update RPMs from the yum repository version         print out script version
+    update          update RPMs from the yum repository (bump the release number) upgrade         upgrade RPMs from the yum repository (bump the version number) version         print out script version

 Use "lbpkr help <command>" for more information about a command.